Claim: Rescue expert's 'Triangle of Life' article provides good advice about earthquake safety.

 Origins: We can't say that every single point mentioned in the above article about earthquake safety by controversial "rescue expert" Doug Copp is wrong or bad advice, but there are some pretty substantial reasons why readers might want to take the article (particularly its advice that everyone who uses the "duck and cover" technique in an earthquake ends up crushed to death) with some very large grains of salt.

-1) Disaster preparedness experts with the American Red Cross have disputed that findings based on earthquake experiences in other countries (e.g., Turkey) are applicable to earthquake situations that might occur in the United States, where building codes are substantially different:
+1) Disaster preparedness experts with groups such as the American Red Cross have disputed that findings based on earthquake experiences in other countries (e.g., Turkey) are applicable to earthquake situations that might occur in the United States, where building codes are substantially different:

 We at the American Red Cross have studied the research on the topic of earthquake safety for many years.
 We have benefited from extensive research done by the California Office of Emergency Services, California Seismic Safety Commission, professional and academic research organizations, and emergency management agencies, who have also studied the recommendation to "drop, cover, and hold on!" during the shaking of an earthquake.
 Personally, I have also benefited from those who preceded me in doing earthquake education in California since the Field Act was passed in 1933.